 David Flietner, M.S., has taught at the high school and community college levels.
 A botanist by training, he has made Shakespeare’s history plays, their source materials, authorship, and critical commentary his study over the past two years.

-Course: Shakespeare’s and History’s Richard III
+Workshop: Shakespeare’s and History’s: Richard II

 Philip P. Lindsley is a widely recognized elder and disability law attorney.
 His practice focuses on Medi-Cal and public benefits planning, special needs planning, asset protection, probate and trust administration, and conservatorships and their alternatives.
 He is a Certified Elder Law Attorney (CELA), accredited by the State Bar of California and the American Bar Association; a State Bar of California-certified legal specialist in estate planning, trust and probate law; and an accredited Veterans Administration attorney.
 He is rated AV “Preeminent” by Martindale-Hubble peer review.